open-risk/correlationMatrix/README.md

 Intro
 =========================
-correlationMatrix is a Python powered library for the statistical analysis and visualization of timeseries correlation phenomena.
-It can be used to analyze any dataset that captures timestamped values (timeseries) The present use cases focuses on typical analysis of market correlations
+correlationMatrix is a Python powered library for the statistical analysis and visualization of correlation phenomena.
+It can be used to analyze any dataset that captures timestamped values (timeseries) The present use cases focus on typical analyses of market correlations, e.g via factor models

 You can use correlationMatrix to

 - Estimate correlation matrices from historical timeseries using a variety of models
 - Visualize correlation matrices
-- Manipulate correlation matrices (fix problematic matrices etc)
+- Manipulate correlation matrices (stress matrices, fix problematic matrices etc)
 - Provide standardized data sets for testing